AzureCosmosDB/iot-solution-accelerator/Quickstart.md

   - **ColdStorage**: This function connects to the Azure Storage account (`ColdStorageAccount`) and writes the raw vehicle telemetry data for cold storage in the following time-sliced path format: `telemetry/custom/scenario1/yyyy/MM/dd/HH/mm/ss-fffffff.json`.
   - **SendToEventHubsForReporting**: This function simply sends the vehicle telemetry data straight to Event Hubs, allowing Stream Analytics to apply windowed aggregates and save those aggregates in batches to Power BI and to the Cosmos DB `metadata` container.
   - **HealthCheck**: As with the function of the same name within the Stream Processing Function App, this function has an Http trigger that enables users to verify that the Function App is up and running, and that each configuration setting exists and has a value.
 The data generator calls this function before running.
+  - **SendQueuedAlerts**: This function executes on a regular 5-minute interval via its `TimerTrigger`.
+It uses the `TripHelper` to determine whether to send a summary alert, based on the user settings and the number of alerts in the Azure Storage queue, if applicable.

   ![The Trip Processing function is shown.](media/solution-architecture-function2.png 'Solution architecture')